Mark D. Siljander

 Mark Deli Siljander (born June 11, 1951) is an American author and politician who served as a Republican U.S. Representative from the state of Michigan.
 He authored the book A Deadly Misunderstanding: A Congressman's Quest to Bridge the Muslim-Christian Divide.

 In 2008, Siljander was indicted on charges of money laundering, conspiracy and obstruction of justice.
 In 2010, he pleaded guilty to obstruction of justice and acting as an unregistered foreign agent.
 In 2020, President Donald Trump pardoned Siljander.

 Early life, education, and early career

-Siljander was born in Chicago, Illinois, and graduated from Oak Park and River Forest High School in 1969.
+Siljander was born in Chicago and graduated from Oak Park and River Forest High School in 1969.
 He received a Bachelor of Science and Master of Arts from Western Michigan University in Kalamazoo, Michigan.

 Career

 He served as a trustee on Fabius Township Board in St. Joseph County, Michigan, from 1972 to 1976 and also worked as a real estate broker.

 U.S. House of Representatives

-Siljander served as a U.S. Representative from the Michigan's 4th congressional district from April 21, 1981 to January 3, 1987.
+Siljander served as a U.S. Representative from the Michigan's 4th congressional district from April 21, 1981, to January 3, 1987.
 He served on the House Foreign Affairs Committee.
 At the time of Siljander's election, Michigan's 4th congressional district covered southwestern Michigan and included Three Rivers and Kalamazoo.
 Time magazine noted that the district was predominantly conservative, having elected only one Democrat in [the twentieth] century, in 1932.

 Siljander was known as a dogmatic social conservative.
 He criticized President Ronald Reagan's appointment of Sandra Day O'Connor to the Supreme Court, viewing her track record as insufficiently conservative.
 Time described him as a fundamentalist Christian.
-During his race, Siljander expressed opposition to the Equal Rights Amendment, pornography, abortion, school busing and "big spending," as well as support for the neutron bomb, the MX missile and prayer in public schools.
+During his race, Siljander expressed opposition to the Equal Rights Amendment, pornography, abortion, school busing and "big spending", as well as support for the neutron bomb, the MX missile and prayer in public schools.
 In Congress, Siljander's voting record was generally consistent with most other Republicans, although he became known for his firebrand conservative rhetoric; for example, he denounced "secular humanists" as having a "perverted" philosophy.